-37. GRSP therefore recommends that, in the first instance, Contracting Parties may introduce into their national or regional laws alternative procedures for use in the dynamic assessment of head restraints.
-At the discretion of the Contracting Party, these procedures may be used in concert with this gtr.
-In making this recommendation GRSP understands that those Contracting Parties will bring forward separately, equivalent recommendations for the introduction of these alternative procedures into this gtr.
+37. GRSP therefore understands that, in the first instance, any Contracting Party, including those to the "1958 Agreement", may introduce into their national or regional laws alternative procedures for use in the dynamic assessment of head restraints.
+At the discretion of these Contracting Parties, the procedures may be introduced even before agreement of alternative procedures for this gtr.